electricimp/imp-central-impt/CommandsManual.md

 Project File is *.impt.project* file located in a directory.
 Different directories may contain different Project Files.
 One directory may contain not more than one Project File.

+Project File contains settings for a project - an entity which links the source files in the current directory with a concrete Device Group.
-Project File references a Device Group ("development" or "pre-factory" - **TBD** - types of Device Group only) and, correspondingly, the Product which contains that Device Group.
+Project File references the linked Device Group ("development" or "pre-factory" - **TBD** - types of Device Group only) and, correspondingly, the Product which contains that Device Group, Devices assigned to the Device Group, Deployments created for that Device Group, etc.

 Project File may affect commands called from the directory where the file is located.
-Product, Device Group, Devices, Deployment, source files referenced by Project File may be assumed by a command, if they are not specified explicitly.
+Product, Device Group, Devices, Deployment, source files referenced by Project File may be assumed by a command when they are not specified explicitly.

+### Test Configuration File

+Test Configuration File is *.impt.test* file located in a directory.
+Different directories may contain different Test Configuration Files.
+One directory may contain not more than one Test Configuration File.

+Test Configuration File contains settings to run unit tests that are built with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.

+Test Configuration File affects [Test Commands](#test-commands) only.

 ## Commands Description